 Detecting the signal of single spins (Wrachtrup and Finkler, 2016) mostly requires the suppression of unwanted signal contributions from other sources, such as scattered laser light or fluorescence from other sources.
-Consider, e.g. the common situation of a NV center in diamond, where a 0.1 mW laser beam is used for excitation, which corresponds to some $2.7 \cdot 10^{15}$ photons per second.
-From a single center, we typically obtain some 10^5 fluorescence photons per second.
-Accordingly, the fraction of laser
+Consider e.g. the common situation of a NV centre in diamond, where a 0.1 mW laser beam is used for excitation, which corresponds to some $2.7 \times 10^{15}$ photons per second.
+From a single centre, we typically obtain some $10^5$ fluorescence photons per second.

-- second.
-From a single center, we typically obtain some 10° intorescence photons per second.
 Accordingly, the fraction of laser photons that can be allowed to reach the detector must be less than $\approx 10^{-12}$ to avoid significant degrading of the signal.
-This is typically achieved by a combination of spectral filtering, where the higher-energy laser photons are reflected or absorbed, while the lower-energy fluorescence photons are transmitted, and spatial filtering, e.g. by the pinhole of a confocal microscope. - 345
+This is typically achieved by a combination of spectral filtering, where the higher-energy laser photons are reflected or absorbed, while the lower-energy fluorescence photons are transmitted, and spatial filtering, e.g. by the pinhole of a confocal microscope.

-Fig. 10 shows the photon count rate from a single NV center measured as a function of position.
+Figure 10 shows the photon count rate from a single NV centre measured as a function of position.
 The width of the peak (HWHH), which is determined by the resolution of the instrument, is 113 nm.
-This diffraction-limited focus is still large compared to the size of the center (≈ 0.1 nm), but it suppresses background signals from the rest of the sample and allows therefore to detect a single center by accumulating photons for ≈ 1 ms. Other examples of experiments with single spins are discussed in the subsequent sections.
+This diffraction-limited focus is still large compared to the size of the centre ( $\approx 0.1$ nm), but it suppresses background signals from the rest of the sample and allows one therefore to detect a single centre by accumulating photons for $\approx 1$ ms. Other examples of experiments with single spins are discussed in the subsequent sections.